 7. Ongoing Overheads

 Implementing CRM is just the start.
 What are the long-term cost implications for maintenance and management?
-Even cloud-based CRM requires an internal commitment to ensuring that the data is up-to- date, and that the system is meeting the business’s needs.
+Even cloud-based CRM requires an internal commitment to ensuring that the data is up-to- date and the system is meeting business needs.

 8. The Ripple Effect